shmeleva/Django-Game-Store/README.md

 * Leave public Facebook comments and share games on social media (*see 3.2*).

 ##### Security
-Players should only be able to play games they have purchased.
-We deliberately do not protect against accessing games through their URL as it is not included in the scope of this project.
+* Players are only able to play games they have purchased: however, we deliberately do not protect against accessing games through their URL as it is not included in the scope of this project;
+* Players are not able to publish games;
+* Etc.

 ##### Developer Functionalities
-* 200 points;
+**_200 points_**

+Developers can:

 * Publish, remove and manage games, including setting and making changes to its URL, description, categories, image and price;
-* View sales statistics including a revenue graph ([FusionCharts](https://www.fusioncharts.com)) and detailed game purchases (pending, canceled, failed, successful).
+* View sales statistics including _a revenue graph_ (implemented with [FusionCharts](https://www.fusioncharts.com)) and detailed game purchases (pending, canceled, failed, successful).

 ##### Security
-* Developers should only be able to modify and access statistics of their own games and should not be able to impersonate other developers;
+* Developers can only view, modify and access statistics of their own games and are not be able to impersonate other developers;
-* Developers should not be able to play games, players should not be able to publish games;
+* Developers cannot play games;
 * Etc.

 ##### Game Interactions
-* 200 points;
-* Record users' scores sent from the game through postMessage;
-* Show the user's latest and highest scores;
-* Show global top 10 scores.
+**_200 points_**
+* Once the game is over, the score is posted from the `iframe` that holds the game to its parent with the `window.postMessage()`.
+Then, the score is posted to the backend using AJAX.
+The latest and high personal scores and global high scores are updated accordingly.

 ##### Quality of Work
 * 90 points;